-- 1. Select Start > Control Panel > Network and Internet Connections. - 2.
-In the left-side panel, click Phone and Modem Options. - 3.
+- 1. Select Start > Devices and Printers. - 2.
+Right-click the device that represents your computer, and click Modem settings. - NOTE: You must set up an initial (current) location area code before you can view the Dialing Rules tab.
+If you do not have a location set up, you will be prompted to enter the location when you click Modem settings. - 3.
 Click the Dialing Rules tab. - 4.
 Click New.
 (The New Location window is displayed.) - 5.
 In the Location name box, type a name (such as "home" or "work") for the new location setting. - 6.
 Select a country or region from the Country/region drop-down list.
 (If you select a country or region that is not supported by the modem, the Country/region selection for USA or UK is displayed by default.) - 7.
+Enter the area code, a carrier code (if necessary), and the number to access an outside line (if necessary). - 8.
+Next to Dial using, click Tone or Pulse. - 9.
 Click OK to save your new location setting.
-(The Phone and Modem Options window is displayed.) - 8.
+(The Phone and Modem window is displayed.) - 10.
 Do one of the following: - To set your new location setting as the current location, click OK. - To select another location setting as the current location setting, select your preference from the settings in the Location list, and then click OK. - NOTE: You can use the preceding procedure to add location settings for places within your own country as well as in other countries.
 For example, you could add a setting named "Work" that includes dialing rules for accessing an outside line.